taubman33/django-rest/readme.md

     serializer_class = ArtistSerializer
 ```

-> Note: You can get rid of all the prior code in `views.py` since we're not
-> going to be rendering any templates.

 ### You Do: Add Views for the Songs (10 min / 1:50)

 Add in the views for the songs.

 > [Solution](https://git.generalassemb.ly/dc-wdi-python-django/tunr/blob/django-rest-framework/tunr/views.py)